gdsbook/book/notebooks/05_choropleth.md

 ```

 As is to be expected, the Fisher-Jenks classifier dominates all other k=5
-classifiers with an ACDM of 23,729.
+classifiers with an ADCM of 23,729.
 Interestingly, the equal interval classifier
 performs well despite the problems associated with being sensitive to the
 extreme values in the distribution.
 The mean-standard deviation classifier has a
 very poor fit due to the skewed nature of the data and the concentrated